 We have had severe battle this morning from 8 to 11; had to fall back, but are in good shape now; will fall back farther, near to town (Richmond).
 Enemy in large force and perhaps flanking us; some regiments behaved well, some badly.
 You should come at once with all re-inforcements you can.

 Nelson quickly headed south to join his beleaguered army.
 In his after-action report written the next day, Nelson recalled that:

 The Battle of Richmond was a resounding Confederate victory.
 During the fighting, Nelson barely escaped, but most of his 6,500 soldiers were not as fortunate.
 The Union Army of Kentucky suffered 5,553 casualties, including 206 killed, 844 wounded, and 4,303 captured or missing.
 On August 31, 1862, Wright dejectedly informed General-in-Chief Halleck that “Nelson has been badly beaten, I fear, in an encounter with the enemy near Richmond, Ky.; his force being, as he says, hopelessly broken and scattered.”
-Many Civil War scholars deem the Confederate triumph at the Battle of Richmond as the most complete victory one side had over the other during the entire conflict.
+Many Civil War scholars deem the Confederate triumph at the Battle of Richmond as the most sweeping victory by one side during the entire conflict.

 Clash with Brigadier General Jefferson Columbus Davis

 After his defeat at Richmond, Nelson returned to Louisville to recuperate.
 While there, General Wright charged Nelson with bolstering the city’s defenses in anticipation of an assault from Braxton Bragg’s Army of the Mississippi, which was moving north through Western Kentucky in tandem with Kirby Smith’s incursion into Central Kentucky.
 To help Nelson accomplish his task, Wright sent Brigadier General Jefferson Columbus Davis (not to be confused with Confederate President Jefferson Finis Davis) to Louisville.